k-bosko/k-bosko.github.io/_posts/2019-09-03-Insight-Data-Science-Fellows.md

 ## 4. What job titles?

 The following figure provides some insights into the popular job titles of INSIGHT DS Fellows.[^ft3] Two thirds of all fellows (587) have "Data Scientist" as part of their job title.
-Interestingly, about 15% of fellows managed to get more senior positions with "Senior", "Head", "Lead" and even "Director".
+About 15% of fellows managed to get more senior positions with titles such as "Senior", "Head", "Lead" and even "Director".
 Only three fellows started as interns or in junior roles.
 All together, INSIGHT fellows don't start low and so the fellowship is a great starting point for those transitioning from academia.
 {: .text-justify}

 {% include figure image_path="/assets/images/posts/insight-jobs.png" alt="Insight Data Science: Fellows by Job Titles" %}